linux-kernel-labs/linux/Documentation/teaching/labs/kernel_modules.rst

 A monolithic kernel, though faster than a microkernel, has the disadvantage of lack of modularity and extensibility.
 On modern monolithic kernels, this has been solved by using kernel modules.
-A kernel module (or loadable kernel mode) is an object file that contains code that can extend the kernel functionality at runtime (it is loaded as needed); When a kernel module is no longer needed, it can be unloaded.
+A kernel module (or loadable kernel module) is an object file that contains code that can extend the kernel functionality at runtime (it is loaded as needed); When a kernel module is no longer needed, it can be unloaded.
 Most of the device drivers are used in the form of kernel